[Business Fiber Internet] How Much Does it Cost to Install Fiber Optic Internet in My Building?

 The distance you need to cover with fiber is going to play the most significant role in determining the price.
 You're going to see this fact come up a few more times because it's that critical to the pricing.
 The farther away you are from fiber, the more it will cost to get it to you.

 The goal is to get your building fiber-lit.
 If it already is, you're in luck because your price drops dramatically, even if you want to upgrade what's there.

-If you're not already fiber-lit, you need to find the nearest access to fiber and hopefully, it's on a ring and not just a lateral.
+If you're not already fiber-lit, you need to find the nearest access to fiber, and hopefully, it's on a ring and not just a lateral.
 If the fiber stops just shy of your building, pricing can be very reasonable.
 If you're looking at a mile or more away, be prepared to pay more substantial rates to get it in.
 This could be one of the most expensive variables of your fiber installation cost.

 2. Which companies provide service?